Local-Global Temporal Difference Learning for Satellite Video Super-Resolution: Related Work

 \subsection{Satellite Video Super-resolution}

 In satellite VSR, early efforts \cite{luo2017video} often transfer the single-image super-resolution (SISR) frameworks on satellite video without specific consideration of the characteristics of remote sensing imagery.
 Later, more methods applicable to remote sensing images were explored \cite{xy2}.
 Jiang \emph{et al.} \cite{8677274} proposed a GAN-based framework to enhance the high-frequency edge information.
 Zhang \emph{et al.} \cite{zhang2020scene} take account for scene variation in remote sensing images and put forward a scene-adaptive strategy to alleviate the performance drop across scenes.
 He \emph{et al.} \cite{he2020unified} proposed a hybrid-scale network to fully extracted the multi-scale information.
 However, these methods are SISR, thus failing to model the temporal information and having a bottleneck.
 Recently, Liu \emph{et al.} \cite{liu2020satellite} designed a traditional method, which adaptively examined the non-local similarity in wide-range remote sensing imagery.
 He \emph{et al.} \cite{he2021multiframe} proposed to employ 3D convolution to implicitly achieve motion compensation.
 But it increases computational consumption and has gained limited performance without sophisticated design.
 More recently, Xiao \emph{et al.} \cite{9530280} proposed a multi-scale DConv model for precise alignment and designed a temporal grouping projection to realize effective spatial-temporal fusion.
 They further put forward to employ deformable attention for temporal alignment \cite{10172076}.
 Years of effort have witnessed remarkable progress in satellite VSR, but we still need an efficient and straightforward solution to excavate the high-redundant temporal information in satellite video.
+Unlike the TDN \cite{wang2021tdn} that primarily focuses on modeling temporal differences for efficient action recognition, our method addresses the challenges specific to satellite video super-resolution, where motion is often scarce.
+Inspired by TDN, we exploit temporal difference learning to provide efficient yet effective motion cues.
+In particular, while TDN directly captures motion dynamics by explicitly modeling RGB-wise differences across video sequences, our approach first performs feature-level alignment using deformable convolutions.
+This helps reduce misalignment caused by large motions and mitigate the difficulties encountered in subsequent temporal difference learning, better handling the sparse temporal variations characteristic of satellite videos.
+These modifications enable our method to achieve more robust alignment performance, which in turn facilitates superior reconstruction quality in satellite VSR tasks.